nucleo7/SoloLearn-Exercises/README.md

 # SoloLearn-Exercises
-These are for exercises from the SoloLearn Courses (https://www.sololearn.com/)
+These are my exercises created from the SoloLearn Courses (https://www.sololearn.com/)

-Only Java so far, still need to organize and add other exercises
+Done:
+Java
+Ruby